Master of Accountancy

 Admission to the program is possible during Fall, Spring and Summer semesters.
 The expected credit load per semester is 12 credits in Fall, 12 credits in Spring, and 6 credits in the Summer.

 Graduates generally pursue a Certified Public Accountant (CPA) license after completing the CPA Exam.
 Licensing requirements vary by state.
 To become licensed as a CPA in Utah, students must apply with the Division of Occupational and Professional Licensing.
+Westminster has not determined whether it meets the educational requirements for licensure in all other states within the United States, including U.S. territories.
+Students will need to inquire with additional states for information.

 Tuition and Fees